 - All students in the school have the option to include a year in industry as part of their studies.
-This is a fantastic opportunity to see mathematics at work in the real world, and to enhance your career prospects at the same time.
+This is a fantastic opportunity to see Physics and Mathematics at work in the real world, and to enhance your career prospects at the same time.
 Graduate employers include: BT; Seagate; Allstate; Randox; Andor; Civil Service.

 World Class Facilities

-- The school has its own dedicated teaching centre which opened in September 2016.
-This building houses lecture and group-study rooms, a hugely popular student social area and state-of-the-art computer and laboratory facilities.
+- The school has its own dedicated teaching centre which houses lecture and group-study rooms, a hugely popular student social area and state-of-the-art computer and laboratory facilities.
 The centre is an exciting hub for our students and is situated directly adjacent to the Lanyon Building on the main university campus.
 This makes us the only school with a dedicated teaching space right at the heart of the university.

 Internationally Renowned Experts